 Note: The takeover as planned hours requires the Project Planning module.
 Without this module, the project is created but without a planned hours entry.

-Example: A proposal with three items, „Concept" 5 days, „Implementation" 12 days, „Test" 3 days, creates with factor 8 a new project with three tasks and 40, 96, and 24 planned hours respectively.
+Example: A offer with three items, „Concept" 5 days, „Implementation" 12 days, „Test" 3 days, creates with factor 8 a new project with three tasks and 40, 96, and 24 planned hours respectively.

 Status „Billed"